KoStard/hermes_research/docs/tasks.md

 **Test Requirements:**
 - [x] Test basic logging setup works correctly
 - [x] Test local flow prints appropriate user messages
-- [ ] Test remote flow prints appropriate user messages
 - [x] Test error messages are clear and helpful
 - [x] Test debug logging captures detailed information
-- [ ] Test log messages match expected format from use case docs
+- [x] Test log messages match expected format from use case docs
-- [ ] Test consistent formatting across all message types
+- [x] Test consistent formatting across all message types

 **Notes:**
-Ensure consistency in message formatting.
-Basic logging setup and local flow feedback implemented.
-Remote flow feedback pending.
+Ensure consistency in message formatting without manual "INFO:" prefixes.
+The proper logging configuration handles formatting log messages.

+---

+### Task - OPEN: Implement Remote Flow User Feedback/Logging

+**ID:** TASK-015
+**Status:** Open
+**Priority:** Medium
+**Assigned To:** Unassigned
+**Depends On:** TASK-007
+**Blocks:** N/A

+**Description:**
+Implement informative user feedback messages for the remote execution flow within the `HermesResearchCLI.execute` method, matching the examples shown in `docs/use_case_remote.md`.
+This includes messages for SSH connection testing, creating remote directories, copying files, managing remote tmux sessions, and providing instructions on how to attach.

+**Acceptance Criteria:**
+*   Key steps in the remote flow print informative messages to the console.
+*   Messages closely match the format and content shown in the remote use case document.
+*   Error messages for remote-specific failures are clear and helpful.
+*   Debug logging provides detailed information for troubleshooting remote operations.
+*   Standard Python `logging` module is used consistently with the local flow.

+**Test Requirements:**
+- [ ] Test remote flow prints appropriate user messages
+- [ ] Test remote error messages are clear and helpful
+- [ ] Test remote debug logging captures detailed information
+- [ ] Test remote log messages match expected format from use case docs
+- [ ] Test consistent formatting across all message types between local and remote flows

+**Notes:**
+This task should be implemented as part of the remote execution flow development.
+The feedback should follow the same format conventions as the local flow but include the additional SSH, file copying, and remote execution details.

 ---